bret89/HTTPproductSearcher/README.md

 # HTTPproductSearcher
-This is a software micro service to manage HTTP queries for find products in a list.
+This is a software micro service to manage HTTP queries to find products in an external database.